School of Education

 Information about how to apply to the M.Ed. is available online.
 Some application requirements specific to this program are:

-- The personal statement must specify the intention to pursue the 4+1 track with a Secondary Special Education concentration.
+- Essay.
+This personal statement must specify the intention to pursue the 4+1 track with a Secondary Special Education concentration.

 Graduate Course Requirements